Everything about nuts

 When you get to the roasting stage, you’ll want to preheat your oven for around 20 minutes.
 You should be good with 400 degrees Fahrenheit (204 degrees Celcius).

-Be sure to keep an eye on them and stir a few times during the roasting process.
+Be sure to watch and stir them a few times during the roasting process.
 It won’t take long for them to go from lightly toasted to completely burnt.
-The result you can see below is a bit darker than I usually get because I left them for 35 minutes, but still good.
-However, the piece shouldn’t get darker than this.
+The result below is a bit darker than usual because I left them for 35 minutes, but still good.
+However, it shouldn’t get darker than this.
 Some of the smaller ones got burnt, and I got rid of them.

 It’s finally time to turn those roasted acorns into beautiful grounds!
 Use a coarse grinding setting using either a hand-powered or electric coffee grinder.

-You can take things a step further and roast your ground to have an extra toasty flavor.
+You can take things further and roast your ground for an extra toasty flavor.
 I usually do this step when they still have a light color.
 However, I did not need to do it this time, as my ground acorns came out of the oven with a dark brown color.

 You must be careful during this step because it will burn much faster than before.
-When I do it, I leave it for a few minutes at 400°F until it darkens a little bit.
+When I do it, I leave it for a few minutes at 400°F until it darkens slightly.

 If your acorns are very bitter, the regular method I taught you above might not be your best option.
 A fast boil (step 1) and another optional boil at the end (step 4) may not be enough to remove all the tannins, which are the main reason for the bitterness.